aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 Karpenter makes requests to provision new nodes to the associated cloud provider.
 The first supported cloud provider is AWS, although Karpenter is designed to work with other cloud providers.
 Separating Kubernetes and AWS-specific settings allows Karpenter a clean path to integrating with other cloud providers.

 While using Kubernetes well-known labels, the NodePool can set some values that are specific to the cloud provider.
-So, for example, to include a certain instance type, you could use the Kubernetes label `node.kubernetes.io/instance-type`, but set its value to an AWS instance type (such as `m5.large` or `m5.2xlarge`).
+For example, to include a certain instance type, you could use the Kubernetes label `node.kubernetes.io/instance-type`, but set its value to an AWS instance type (such as `m5.large` or `m5.2xlarge`).

 ### Kubernetes Cluster Autoscaler